getalifepodcast/videotranscripts/20 Terri Donaldson.md

 ## Summary

 Join our special guest Terri Smith, a young woman who was never a member of the PBCC- as she shares her nightmare at the hands of a PBCC owned business.
 She was stalked, followed, & harassed by male members of the PBCC.
 She witnessed sexual assault in the workplace & was a victim of constant abuse & gender discrimination.
 Her shocking story was so horrific- abuse at the hands of people who consider themselves to be Christians- it left us shaken to the core and in tears!!
-Link to Anchor/Spotify-
-To share your story or be a guest on the show, contact us at info.getalife@proton.me Legal email address: stouffvillelegal-gal@protonmail.com

 *This document forms part of a searchable public testimony archive about life inside—and after—the PBCC.*